kyma-project/community/concepts/eventing-code-guidelines.md

 ```
 </details>

-The pattern will change this code to
+The pattern changes this code to
 <details>
 	<summary>With pattern</summary>